decentdao/decent-interface/IPFS_HOSTING.md

 - [IPFS Desktop app](https://docs.ipfs.tech/install/ipfs-desktop/) - for running a node
 - [IPFS Browser plugin](https://chrome.google.com/webstore/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch) - Chrome plugin (other browsers also supported)

 Now, when navigating to e.g. https://app.dev.fractalframework.xyz/ you should see the URL redirect to https://app.dev.fractalframework.xyz.ipns.localhost:8080/, and you are now viewing the IPFS hosted version.
-This make take some time on first viewing the site, as the files are all downloaded to your IPFS node.
+This may take some time on first viewing the site, as the files are all downloaded to your local IPFS node.